lauren/pick-a-color/README.md

 **Saved colors:** Saves up to 16 recently used colors.
 Colors are stored in localStorage or cookies.

+**Advanced:** Advanced tab lets users modify hue, saturation, and lightness to make any color at all.

 **Basic color palate:** Easy-to-use preset colors that can be lightened and darkened.

 **Chunky mobile styles:** Dragging is easy, even on a touch device.